sarim2000/allmightybot/README.md

 /start to get intro of the allmightybot.<br>
 /help to get the contest supported by Him.

-## THATS IT. 😅 but for now, will keep coming with new updates for All Mighty.
+## THATS IT 😅 but for NOW, will keep coming with new updates for All Mighty 👊‍